Bounds on the smallest sets of quantum states with special quantum nonlocality: Abstract

 \section{Abstract}

 An orthogonal set of states in multipartite systems is called to be strong quantum nonlocality if it is locally irreducible under every bipartition of the subsystems [\href{https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.040403}{Phys.
 Rev. Lett. \textbf{122}, 040403 (2019)}].
-In this work, we study a subclass of locally irreducible sets: to preserving the orthogonality of the states, only trivial local measurement can be performed by each partite.
-We call set with this property is locally stable.
-We find that in the case of two qubits systems locally stable set coincide with locally indistinguishable set.
-Then we present a characterization of locally stable set via the dimensions of some states depended on the given set.
-Moreover, we give two constructions of strongly nonlocal sets in multipartite quantum systems with arbitrary local dimensions.
-As a consequence, the two results give lower bound and upper bounds on the size of the smallest set which is locally stable for each bipartition.
-Our results provide a complete answer to an open question raised by Halder et. al and a recent paper [\href{https://journals.aps.org/pra/abstract/10.1103/PhysRevA.105.022209}{Phys.
+In this work, we study a subclass of locally irreducible sets: the only possible orthogonality preserving measurement on each subsystems are trivial measurements.
+We call the set with this property is locally stable.
+We find that in the case of two qubits systems locally stable sets are coincide with locally indistinguishable sets.
+Then we present a characterization of locally stable sets via the dimensions of some states depended spaces.
+Although the concept of locally stable set was proposed from the interest in mathematical properties, it also has its physical significance.
+One finds that locally stable sets of orthogonal product states could not be perfectly distinguishable even with the use of asymptotic local operations and classical communication (LOCC), wherein an error is allowed but must vanish in the limit of an infinite number of rounds.
+Moreover, we construct two orthogonal sets in general multipartite quantum systems which are locally stable under every bipartition of the subsystems.
+As a consequence, we obtain a lower bound and an upper bound on the size of the smallest set which is locally stable for each bipartition of the subsystems.
+Our results provide a complete answer to an open question (that is, can we show strong quantum nonlocality in $\mathbb{C}^{d_1} \otimes \mathbb{C}^{d_1}\otimes \cdots \otimes \mathbb{C}^{d_N} $ for any $d_i \geq 2$ and $1\leq i\leq N$?) raised in a recent paper [\href{https://journals.aps.org/pra/abstract/10.1103/PhysRevA.105.022209}{Phys.
 Rev. A \textbf{105}, 022209 (2022)}].
 Compared with all previous relevant proofs, our proof here is quite concise.
-Our results show that this kind of strong quantum nonlocality is an universal property in quantum mechanics which does not depend on the number of participants and local dimensions.